tobi-laa/embedded-valkey/README.md

 }
 ```

+For an example of setting up a sharded redis cluster check out the code in `RedisShardedServerClusterTest`.

 #### Retrieving ports
 The above example starts Redis cluster with servers on ephemeral ports and sentinels on ports 26400, 26401 and 26402.
 You can later get ports of servers with ```cluster.serverPorts()```, sentinels with ```cluster.sentinelPorts()``` or all ports with ```cluster.ports()```.